 Fight Fear With Facts

 During times of national crisis, our leaders must set aside partisanship and present a calm, unified message to the public.
 This response must start at the highest levels of our government.
-Unfortunately, recent remarks by the President have spun an inaccurate narrative that uses xenophobic language to insight suspicion and discrimination.
+Unfortunately, recent remarks by the President have spun an inaccurate narrative that uses xenophobic language to incite suspicion and discrimination.
 We must fight misinformation and those who would use it for political gain by continuing to promote fact over fiction, and calling on our elected leaders to do the same.

 On March 11, 2020, Interfaith Alliance joined over 260 civil rights organizations in urging Congress to call for unity and take action against xenophobic responses to the current outbreak.
 Led by the National Council of Asian Pacific Americans, read the letters to House and Senate leadership and learn more about our work to combat hate.